New York City Product Liability Lawyers

 - Natural Selection Foods, recall because of E-coli outbreak from spinach products

-More Than 40 Years of Experience
+Product Liability Attorneys With More Than 40 Years of Experience

 Rubenstein & Rynecki and its previous firms have represented clients in product liability cases since 1972, obtaining successful verdicts and settlements for clients.
 It costs you nothing to discuss your injury with us and find out whether we can help — no recovery, no fee.